Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Docile

-While these fish are docile and not nearly as aggressive as other fish, they are quite large.
-This allows them to stand up to African Cichlids and/or ignore them.
-It is important that you choose larger Danios, as smaller ones will get eaten.
-These fish also prefer the bottom and middle of the tank, which allows them to stay separated from the African Cichlids.
+While Giant Danios are docile and not nearly as aggressive as other fish, they are pretty large.
+This allows them to stand up to African Cichlids or ignore them.
+You must choose larger Danios since smaller ones will get eaten.
+They also prefer the bottom and middle of the tank, which allows them to stay separated from the African Cichlids.

 They like vegetated areas, as these provide them with extra cover.
-Ensure that there are plenty of plants at the bottom of your tank for them to hide in.
+Ensure plenty of plants are at the bottom of your tank for them to hide in.
 Otherwise, they may become stressed and prone to attacks.

 5. Plecos